 We will be helping them to form good stable relationships, encouraging a sense of responsibility, consideration for others, self-confidence, independence and self-control.

 We will be helping them to use their bodies more effectively by providing space and activities for work and play and we will be encouraging good personal hygiene and manners.

 This area provides an opportunity to help develop a love of books and an enthusiasm to start writing!
-We have a well resourced reading area and a writing area which provides lots of opportunities to develop fine motor control, emergent writing and letter formation.
+We have a well resourced reading area and mark making is promoted across all play areas, which provides lots of opportunities to develop fine motor control, emergent writing and letter formation.